librautoo/WarCraft3Map/README.md

 ---

-## 🔧 Changes in These Versions
+## 🔧 General Changes

-- ✅ Improved terrain with a invisible bridge in the middle
+- ✅ Improved terrain and gold capacity
 - ✅ Added stores and spring

-### Boss Version
-- ✅ Added boss on the left bridge
-- ✅ Rewards for the kills of Boss

 ### RPG Version
-- ✅ Boss is easy to be killed and after their death you will be unstoppable!
+- ✅ SuperHero is easy to be killed and after their death you will be unstoppable!
 (Recommended for PVE)